 For algorithmic reverb I think EOS by Audio Damage is a great plug-in and really easy on the wallet.
 As for convolution reverbs, Altiverb is such a great tool.
 I got to work with East West’s convolution reverb, Spaces, a few times and I was really impressed.
 I also find myself using Space Designer in Logic a lot; there are few gems in there.

-As far as stock reverbs go I think they can be great.
+As far as stock reverbs go, I think they can be great.
 But like all things, whether they’re phenomenal sounding or just mediocre, it’s all a matter of what you do with it.
-Maybe that stock reverb just sounds ok, but if you pitch shift it you might find some really cool artifacts that adds a really cool element to your track.
+Maybe that stock reverb just average, but if you pitch shift it you might find some really cool artifacts that adds a really cool element to your track.